Dartmouth Undergraduates Research the Heavens and Decipher Proteins

 Fagin explained that ALTAIR is a test of a new approach for calibrating atmospheric effects on observation through ground-based, large telescopes.
 “The balloon projects are all undergraduates and the graduate students work on rockets.
 There is kind of a pipeline feeding the payloads and the work that we do on balloons into the rockets because you want to fly something on a balloon before you fly it on a rocket.”

-While the GreenCube launch was scrubbed due to radio problems, ALTAIR’s was successful and the morning’s events are chronicled in the slide show below.
+While the GreenCube launch was scrubbed due to radio problems, ALTAIR’s was successful and the morning’s events are chronicled in the slideshow on Dartmouth’s flickr site.